tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 Start Atom, and install the TidalCycles plugin.
 You can find it via the menus under `edit > settings > install`, then typing “tidalcycles” into the search box.

-There is one configuration option that you will need to change.
-Go to `edit -> preferences`, then `packages` and find the settings for tidalcycles.
-Change the 'Ghci path' setting to read: `stack ghci`.

 Once that's done, restart atom.